hansssxyz/Student_Stay/README.md

+(Note: Codes are here for Demonstration of Functionalities only)

 🏡 About StudentStay

 At StudentStay, we're dedicated to transforming the student housing experience.
 We understand the challenges of finding short-term rentals and subleases as a student.
 That's why we've created a platform to simplify and secure the process, ensuring you find your ideal space away from home with ease.